 Introduction to Obstetric Anaesthesia

 This is a one-day course held at Southampton General Hospital aimed at senior CT1 or CT2 Doctors in Training.
 It is run by members of Wessex Obstetric Anaesthetists and facilitated by consultants from Wessex who have an active interest in obstetric anaesthesia.
 The course is generally held once per year and provides a practical introduction to help participants gain confidence in the approach to obstetric anaesthesia.

 Hospitals on the rotation

 Trainees will rotate through a number of hospitals within Wessex during core training.
 Allocations are usually East/West sides of the region within Wessex.
 See our hospital guide for more information, using the ‘open in browser’ option to view.

 Primary Fellowship of the Royal College of Anaesthetists (FRCA)

-To apply for ST3 training in anaesthesia trainees will need to pass the Primary FRCA examination.
-Preparation is vitally important and there are a number of resources available to trainees attempting the exam.
+To apply for Stage 2 training in anaesthesia a DiT will need to pass the Primary FRCA examination.
+Preparation is vitally important and there are a number of resources available to a DiT attempting the exam.
 Guidance and resources are available on the RCoA website.

-Both the RCoA and HEE Wessex run revision courses during the year alongside practical Objective Structure Clinical Examination (OSCE) days in the run-up to the exam.
+Both the RCoA and NHSE Wessex run revision courses during the year alongside practical Objective Structure Clinical Examination (OSCE) days in the run-up to the exam.